HbbSiregar/HbbSiregar/README.md

 ## 👨‍💻 About Me

 - 🎓 Multimedia & Networking graduate from Asia E University & Politeknik Negeri Jakarta
-- 🎨 Former 3D Animator in multiple global studios: Brandoville, GiggleGarage, Les' Copaque
+- 🎨 Former Lead 3D Animator in Brandoville and 3D Animator on GiggleGarage and The Little Giantz also intern in Les' Copaque
 - 📹 Passionate content creator with public speaking experience
 - 🌍 Based in Jakarta, Indonesia